cliffman123/Cut-the-Chesse/README.md

 # Cut-the-Chesse
-Anthony's Game
+Anthony's Game \n

-This is a personal project that me and friends are working on.
+This is a personal project that me and friends are working on.\n Controls:\n
-Controls:
-Arrow Keys: To Move
+Arrow Keys: To Move\n
-Z Key = Jump
+Z Key = Jump\n
-X Key = Attack
+X Key = Attack\n
 C Key = Dash